jaywink/socialhome/README.md

 Socialhome is best described as a federated personal profile with social networking functionality.
 Users can create rich content using Markdown and even HTML/JS/CSS (if set as trusted user).
 All content can be pinned to the user profile and all content will federate to contacts in the federated social web.
-Currently federation happens using the [ActivityPub](https://activitypub.rocks/) and [Diaspora](https://diaspora.github.io/diaspora_federation/) protocols.
+Currently, federation happens using the [ActivityPub](https://activitypub.rocks/) and [Diaspora](https://diaspora.github.io/diaspora_federation/) protocols.